 Current Map of The Northern Realm.
 Title in both english and new rayiti.

 The iceori still live and prosper to this day in the Northern Realm, recently reaching 10,000 iceori.
 Under the rule of King Frostwither, they adapted well to the altori ways of life, and the altori finally truly accepted the iceori as being one of them.
 Since his demise, new mutterngs have been heard against the iceori, and how they today hold most noble positions in Avirock, mostly due to Gerrey Kodí being named Lord of the province.
 Qhionfort is an outpost commanded by Onemmo Kodí, Gerrey’s nephew.
 A railroad is being built to enable quicker transport and trade to the Kingdom of Ayrith amongst others, however the southward work has been delayed due to the tensions arising with the Eastern Concorde, where Ayrith is a member state.
 Despite not being an independent nation, most iceori are happy with their situation, although suggestions of self-rule has arisen in the north by farmers in Upper Wheaton.
 The new political system of the NR work well with these ideas, as the people feel slightly more empowered.
 The Avirock wing, where 8 out of 10 representatives were iceori, voted for Davos Crowport to be the II king in the North.

 Most information on how the Agderian Kingdom was ruled (apart from it being a monarchy) has been lost, however it developed into the feudal government of the Iceor Empire in Onomok.
 There, the vassal families (or houses) constructed a council, which decided most matters together with the king or queen.

 At the prime of the empire, there were around 50 iceori houses, who had their assigned outpost or colony to keep an eye on.
-Of these, only three are still in existence today.
+Of these, only a few are still in existence today.

 Note: The following characters are listed in aging order.